FNjoystix/Miscellaneous-Python/README.md

-In the "main.py" file, it picks a random number from 1-100 (inclusive) and you have to figure it out.
+In the "rnguess.py" file, it picks a random number from 1-100 (inclusive) and you have to figure it out.
+Made in Python (my first real program!)